megoth/solid-update-index-tutorial/TLDR.md

-# How to update your front page in a Solid POD and signal that it shouldn't be overwritten by your POD provider - short version
+# How to update your front page of your Solid POD and signal that it shouldn't be overwritten by your POD provider - short version

 This tutorial is a short version of [the full tutorial](./README.md).